bevy-cheatbook/bevy-cheatbook/src/programming/local.md

 Local resources allow you to have per-[system][cb::system] data.
 This data is not stored in the ECS World, but rather together with your system.
+Nothing outside of your system can access it.
+The value will be kept across subsequent runs of the system.

 [`Local<T>`][bevy::Local] is a system parameter similar to [`ResMut<T>`][bevy::ResMut], which gives you full mutable access to an